 – Several works in the collection of new Hotel Vagabond Singapore (Luxury boutique artistic hotel)

-– Several works in high class hotels and luxury private houses
+– Several works in high class hotels and luxury houses

 -Artist / Fine art photographer for: CORTESE VENEZIA – The historical original perfumes of Venice

 A breathtaking company in which history and art are combined together.
 You can find this commission in my album and link to the website of Cortese Venezia.

 “From Cortese Venezia, the most wonderful collection of perfumes developed from the original secret recipes and formulas of Venice, lost for hundreds of years and now rediscovered.”